jakeyboi1/jakeyboi1/README.md

 I’m a software developer with experience in a variety of programming languages.
 I love learning new languages and technologies, and luckily I learn pretty quickly.
 My coding journey started with **RedM**, where I spent several years developing scripts as part of a group called **[BCC](https://github.com/BryceCanyonCounty)**.
 Those years taught me a lot and shaped the way I approach development today.

 Since then, I’ve expanded my skills and interests into several areas of software development.
-Some of my current interests include:

-- **Reverse Engineering, geared towards game modification**: Exploring how games function behind the scenes and how this knowledge can be used to modify games.
-- **Web Development**: Creating web pages for personal projects.
+With my current fixation being game development using the Unity Engine.

 </br>